yashwant71/realtime-chat-application/README.md

 ## extra-features
 1) random-name is suggested whenever client run the app ,via a random name generator API.
 2) emoji sharing is added.
-3)shows how many/who clients are currently connected to the application in realtime
+3) shows how many/who clients are currently connected to the application in realtime

 ## softwares/languages used
 NODEJS,MongoDB,JavaScript,Css,HTML